-- 26. Mr John Prest, the Route Level Crossing Manager responsible for West Anglia section of the Anglia Route, details the characteristics and status of each of the crossings, and his PoE (NR/31/1) contains photographs of each crossing, looking in all directions from the 'safe' crossing points.
+- 26. Mr Daniel Fisk, the Route Level Crossing Manager responsible for the majority of the crossings contained within the Order, addresses the characteristics and status of each of the crossings, and his PoE contains photographs of each crossing, looking in all directions from the 'safe' crossing points.
 He will discuss how the Level Crossing Manager responsible for each crossing assesses risk, and considers options for reducing risk following that assessment, together with general maintenance activities associated with crossings on the Anglia route.
-In respect of each crossing (Mr Brunnen's evidence addresses the use and development of ALCRM as a risk assessment tool); highlights any history of known incidents or misuse; and identifies the options considered for reduction of risk at the crossing following risk assessment as part of the general assessment and optioneering work9 carried out by LCMs in respect of each crossing for which they are responsible. - 27.
-The evidence of Mr Prest is provided to assist the inquiry in understanding the nature and particular features of the crossing contained within the Order.
-However, as Mr Brunnen makes clear in his evidence (PoE §8.24) the decision as to whether a particular crossing has been included within the Order is not based on its ALCRM score, or risk characteristics.
+In respect of each crossing, he provides its All Level Crossing Risk Model (ALCRM) score attributed to each crossing Mr Brunnen's evidence addresses the use and development of ALCRM as a risk assessment tool highlights any history of known incidents or misuse, and identifies the options considered for reduction of risk at the crossing following risk assessment. - 27.
+The evidence of Mr Fisk is provided to assist the inquiry in understanding the nature and particular features of the crossing contained within the Order.
+However, as Mr Brunnen makes clear in his evidence (PoE §8.24) the decision as to whether a particular crossing has been included within the Order is not based on its risk score, or risk characteristics.
 This Order is not promoted on the basis that there is an imperative need to close an individual crossing on the grounds that it presents a clear and immediate danger to the safety of those using it.
-Two of the crossings contained within the Order are currently closed for that reason, pursuant to powers contained within other legislation.10 Nor is it appropriate to focus on the 'case' for closure of any particular crossing in isolation.
+A number of the crossings contained within the Order are currently closed for that reason, pursuant to powers contained within other legislation.
+Nor is it appropriate to focus on the 'case' for closure of any particular crossing in isolation.
 As has already been made clear, this Order is pursued to fulfil the wider strategic objectives discussed by Mr Brunnen and Dr Algaard, the crossings being one part of the wider system of the railway in this region.